-The statutory Table of Parochial Fees comes into force from 1 January each year, with an increase based on September's Retail Price Index.
+The statutory Table of Parochial Fees comes into force from 1 January each year, with an increase based on the lower of September's Retail Price Index (8.9% for September 2023) or 5%.

 Parochial Fees belong to the relevant Parochial Church Council (PCC) and the Birmingham Diocesan Board of Finance (BDBF) in the proportions set out in the statutory table.
 Note that since 2013 no fee belongs to the Incumbent.